Guilhem30/docker-postgres/README.md

     docker run -d --name your_instance_name yourcontainername:version

-postgresql will autostart and run. superuser is docker with password docker
+postgresql will autostart and run as a daemon. superuser is docker with password docker

-##Get a shell inside
+## Get inside with a shell

-    docker exec -it your_instance_name bash

-or use ssh :
-Put your public key in the pubkeys directory instead of mine and expose the port to the host with
+If your postgres container isn't ready yet or you just want to look around with a shell

-    docker run -d --name your_instance_name -p your_port_number:22 your_container_name:version
+    docker run --name myodoo -t -i odoo:v1 /bin/bash

+images are build from [`phusion/baseimage`](https://github.com/phusion/baseimage-docker), you can connect to them through ssh if you expose port 22. my dockerfile include all public keys stored in pubkeys dir.

+You can also just use docker exec to run a bash process in an existing container

+    docker exec -t -i container_name bash